nirmata/crossplane/README.md

     kubectl get namespaces

-  There are some pre create namspace dev and production.
+  There are some pre created namspace dev and production.
+It can be used for any operation.

 Below step should only follow if you want to delete the cluster